-While the beach is small and there are much better ones outside Santa Marta, like Bahía Concha or the beaches in Tayrona National Park, and I wouldn’t categorize it as a must see on a visit to Colombia’s Caribbean coast, Taganga is still worth checking it out if you have half a day or so to kill while in or around Santa Marta.
+While the beach is small and there are prettier ones outside Santa Marta, like Bahía Concha or the beaches in Tayrona National Park, and I wouldn’t categorize it as a must see on a visit to Colombia’s Caribbean coast, Taganga is still worth checking it out if you have half a day or so to kill while in or around Santa Marta.
 The view of the bay, especially when you’re coming in, really is beautiful.

 How to Get to Taganga

 The cheapest way to get to Taganga is to arrive to Santa Marta first and get a bus.
-You can get buses to Taganga from the market in downtown Santa Marta that goes over the hill to Taganga.
+You can get buses to Taganga from the market in downtown Santa Marta that go over the hill to Taganga.
 It should take about 15 minutes to get there.

 Marsol also offers direct service to travel to and from Taganga from Cartagena and elsewhere on Colombia’s Caribbean coast.

 Berlinas offers service to Santa Marta from Cartagena, every 40 minutes beginning at 4:40 am (6:00 am on Sundays and holidays).
 I’ve found Berlinas service to be much better than Marsol’s.
 You will have to get transportation from Santa Marta to Taganga.